rolwin100/rolwinreevan_gatsby_blog/content/2020-21-20-code-splitting-in-react/index.md

 The sad part is all `import` statements have to be written on the top of your file.
 This creates a problem that all dependencies will be loaded at the beginning itself increasing the load time.

 In React we can handle this a bit differently.
 We can load that code only when required.
-This is called as code splitting.
+This is called code splitting.
 The example above can be written with code splitting as follows.

 ```javascript
 /**